-In a Virtual or Master Channel that provides the VCF or MCF Service, only one user can use the service, and Service Data Units from different users are not multiplexed together within the Virtual or Master Channel.
+In a Virtual or Master Channel that provides the VCF or MCF Service, only one user can use the service, and SDUs from different users are not multiplexed together within the Virtual or Master Channel.

 The VCF and MCF Services provided by the TC-SDLP do not guarantee completeness.
-The service provider do not make any distinction between Type-A and Type-B Services (see 3.2.2.1) for Service Data Units supplied by the user.
+The service provider does not make any distinction between Type-A and Type-B Services (see 3.2.2.2) for SDUs supplied by the user.
 The user should perform necessary procedures to provide Type-A and Type-B Services.

-The VCF and MCF Services provided by the TM-SDLP and AOS-SDLP do not guarantee completeness, but it may signal gaps in the sequence of Service Data Units delivered to the receiving user.
-Transfer Frames supplied as Service Data Units to these services must have the same length as those generated by the service provider.
+The VCF and MCF Services provided by the TM-SDLP and AOS-SDLP do not guarantee completeness but may signal gaps in the sequence of SDUs delivered to the receiving user.
+Transfer Frames supplied as SDUs to these services must have the same length as those generated by the service provider.